15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 What to Know Before Visiting in Winter

-Since the Island in the Sky sits at a higher elevation, there might be some trail closures.
+Since the Island in the Sky sits at a higher elevation, there might be some trail closures, and paved roads might be temporarily blocked until they can plow them.

 There’s no gas, food, or lodging here during winter.